GCSE equivalency tests for BCU Health, Education and Social Work

 - Primary Education with QTS (BA and with Foundation Year)

-- Secondary Education with QTS (BSc and with Foundation Year) – Computing/Physical Education/Science (Biology)
+- Secondary Education with QTS (BSc, with Foundation Year and through School Direct) – Computing/Physical Education/Science (Biology)

 - Social Work (BSc Hons and with Foundation Year)